Exclusive semileptonic $B$ decays to the ground and excited states of light mesons: Weak meson decay matrix elements

 \section{Weak $B$ meson decay matrix elements}

-The semileptonic $B$ meson decays are governed by the weak $b\to u$ charged current $J^W_\mu=\overline{u}\gamma_\mu(1-\gamma_5)b$.
-Thus it is necessary to calculate the hadronic matrix element of the corresponding local current between the initial $B$ meson and the final ground state or excited light meson $F$.
-In RQM such matrix element is given by \cite{Ebert2003a}
+{ In this paper we consider the semileptonic $B$ meson decays governed by the weak $b\to u$ charged current $J^W_\mu=\overline{u}\gamma_\mu(1-\gamma_5)b$.} Thus, it is necessary to calculate the hadronic matrix element of the corresponding local current between the initial $B$ meson and the final ground state or excited light meson $F$.
+In RQM such a matrix element is given by \cite{Ebert2003a}

 where $p_M$ ($M=B,F$) is the meson momentum and $\Psi_{M\textbf{p}_M}$ is the meson wave functions projected on the positive energy states and boosted to the moving reference frame with the three-momentum $\textbf{p}_M$.
 The vertex function $\Gamma$ contains two contributions.
 The first one is the leading-order vertex function corresponding to the impulse approximation.
 The second one originates from the interaction between the active and spectator quarks and contains the negative-energy part of the active quark propagator.
 This contribution is the consequence of the projection on the positive energy states in the quasipotential approach.
 Explicit expressions for the vertex functions are given in Ref.~\cite{FGK}.